Some Fat Can’t be Dieted or Exercised Away

 Think about Liposuction as sculpting instead of just suctioning.
 The beauty of liposuction is that it treats various body areas from the head down to the ankles – anywhere there are pockets of fat that won’t go away with diet or exercise.

-Board-certified plastic surgeon William J. Hedden, M.D. is a recognized expert in performing liposuction and have years of experience helping patients get rid of excess fat that is diet- and exercise-resistant .
+Our board-certified plastic surgeons are recognized experts in performing liposuction and have years of experience helping patients get rid of excess fat that is diet- and exercise-resistant .
 We also offer the latest minimally-invasive body sculpting procedures – SmartLipo and CoolSculpting – that destroy fat cells and reduce stubborn bulges of fat with natural-looking results.
-Contact our Alabama Cosmetic Surgery Center today to schedule your complimentary consultation!
+Contact our Alabama Cosmetic Surgery Center today to schedule your complimentary consultation.

 Different types of fat – visceral and subcutaneous